 - crimson coat heavily decorated with yellow braids on the sleeves (chevrons), swallow nests, buttonholes and pockets

 - white collar, white cuffs edged yellow, white turnbacks

 - crimson waistcoat with brass buttons

 - white gaiters

-Leibfahne: white field wearing the Saxon-Polish coat of arms surrounded by rich white embroideries with a red border
+Leibfahne: white field carrying the Saxon-Polish coat of arms surrounded by rich white embroideries with a red border.

-Kompaniefahne: red field with rich white embroideries wearing a gold AR cipher on a stone pedestal surrounded by a green wreath and surmounted by a red and gold crown
+Ordinarfahne: cochineal red field with rich white embroideries wearing a gold AR cipher on a stone pedestal surrounded by a green wreath and surmounted by a red and gold crown.

 Friedrich, Wolfgang, Die Uniformen der kurfürstlich Sächischen Armee 1683-1763, Dresden 1998